-- make our services accessible via many different channels including Live Chat, email, letter, social media and Relay UK text service - offer to speak to a nominated contact on behalf of the customer.
+make our services accessible via many different channels including Live Chat, email, letter, social media and Relay UK text service.

-Families with children under 5
+Families with children under five

 With babies and young children in the house, being without water can bring a whole new set of challenges, and on a daily basis many need extra help with our services.